-If this is your first time leaving away from home, planning for everyday expenses can be daunting.
-It is important that you maintain a realistic budget by understanding the costs that you are likely to face as a student in Sydney.
+If this is your first time away living from home, planning for everyday expenses can be daunting.
+It is important that you maintain a realistic budget by understanding the costs that you are likely to face as a student in Melbourne.
 To manage your income and expenditure, a budgeting tool can be used.

-If you are an international student, you must comply with financial obligations set by the Department of Home Affairs.
-As a single student, you must be able to show that you have money to cover your living costs of at least AUD$20,292 to AUD$21,041 per year.
-This will equate to approximately AUD$1,691 per month.
+If you are an international student, you must comply with the financial obligations set by the Department of Home Affairs.
+As a single student, you must be able to show that you have money to cover your living costs of at least AUD$21,041 per year.
+This will equate to approximately AUD$1,754 per month.
 The actual cost will vary depending on your needs and choice of lifestyle.

-Below are a list of major expenses items that you will need to include in your weekly budgeting:
+Below is a list of major expenses that you will need to include in your weekly budgeting:

 - Utilities and communication (electricity & gas bills, mobile phones and internet bills)